MohamedxSalah/Vivaldi-Air/README.md

 # Vivaldi air
-A fork of Operaldi, designed for horizontal tabs WITH BLUR and tweaks for horizontal tabs
+A fork of Operaldi, WITH BLUR and tweaks for horizontal tabs

 Screenshots: